parveenkrraina/github_copilot/README.md

 2. Navigate to Module 1 to begin
 3. Complete labs in sequence for best learning experience
 4. Each module contains:
-   - README with learning objectives
-   - Examples directory with code samples
-   - Labs directory with hands-on exercises
+   - Lab instructions with hands-on exercises and learning objectives
+   - Code examples and starter code within the lab instructions
-   - Reference materials for further reading
+   - Reference materials and best practices documented inline

 ## Prerequisites